surlykke/Go-Generics-with-constraints/README.md

 1. Method: Concrete types are required to have a method.
 1. Field: Concrete types are required to have a field.
-1. Type: Concrete types are required to have a one of a list of types as its underlying type.
+1. Type: Limits what underlying types a concrete type may have.

 Constraints may be combined by conjunction.